RHEcosystemAppEng/exhort/README.md

 ```

 The generated file will be located under `./target/bom.json`.
 Make sure the request `Content-Type` is set to `application/vnd.cyclonedx+json`.
-Then you can analyise the vulnerabilities with the following command:
+Then you can analyze the vulnerabilities with the following command:

 ```bash
 $ http :8080/api/v4/analysis Content-Type:"application/vnd.cyclonedx+json" Accept:"application/json" @'target/bom.json'